thi-ng/umbrella/packages/sax/README.md

 transform element / attribute values or only do partial parsing with early termination based on some condition.

+Additionally, since by default the parser emits any children as part of "element end" events, it can be used like a tree-walking DOM parser as well (see SVG parsing example further below).
+The choice is yours!

 ## Installation

 ```